HarperDB/documentation/docs/rest/README.md

 HTTP defines a couple of headers for indicating the (preferred) content type of the request and response.
 The `Content-Type` request header can be used to specify the content type of the request body (for PUT, PATCH, and POST).
 The `Accept` request header indicates the preferred content type of the response.
 For general records with object structures, HarperDB supports the following content types:
 `application/json` - Common format, easy to read, with great tooling support.
 `application/cbor` - Recommended binary format for optimal encoding efficiency and performance.
-`application/x-msgpack` - This is also an efficient format, but CBOR is preferable, as has better streaming capabilities and faster time-to-first-byte.
+`application/x-msgpack` - This is also an efficient format, but CBOR is preferable, as it has better streaming capabilities and faster time-to-first-byte.
-`text/csv` - CSV, inefficient, but good for moving data to and from a spreadsheet.
+`text/csv` - CSV, lacks explicit typing, not well suited for heterogenous data structures, but good for moving data to and from a spreadsheet.

 CBOR is generally the most efficient and powerful encoding format, with the best performance, most compact encoding, and most expansive ability to encode different data types like Dates, Maps, and Sets.
 MessagePack is very similar and tends to have broader adoption.
 However, JSON can be easier to work with and may have better tooling.
 Also, if you are using compression for data transfer (gzip or brotli), JSON will often result in more compact compressed data due to character frequencies that better align with Huffman coding, making JSON a good choice for web applications that do not require specific data types beyond the standard JSON types.